 Financial reporting changes and increased transparency

-First of all, IFRS 16 significantly impacts the way businesses and SMEs report their financial statements.
-One of the most notable changes introduced by IFRS 16 is the recognition of operating lease obligations on the balance sheet.
-Previously, operating leases were generally kept off-balance sheet, which could distort a company's financial position and make it difficult for stakeholders to assess its true financial position.
+IFRS 16 significantly impacts how businesses and SMEs report their financial statements.
+One of the most notable changes introduced by the lease accounting standard is the recognition of operating lease obligations on the balance sheet.
+Previously, operating leases were generally kept off-balance sheets, which could distort a company's financial position and make it difficult for stakeholders to assess its true financial position.
 With the implementation of IFRS 16, businesses and SMEs now have enhanced balance sheet visibility, as they are required to recognise lease liabilities and corresponding right-of-use assets.
-This increased transparency provides a more accurate representation of a company's financial obligations.
-It also allows investors and stakeholders to gain a clearer understanding of a company's lease commitments, providing them with better insights into its financial health and risk profile.

 Impact on financial ratios and key performance indicators